jrgrantham/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React uses a virtual DOM to save reloading the whole page when changes are made.
+This is done by breaking the page into components and give them state.

 - [ ] What does it mean to _think_ in react?

+To break the page up into a component hierarchy that reflects where the data is coming from and how it is structured.

 - [ ] Describe state.

+State is piece of data, if the data changes, the state changes.

 - [ ] Describe props.

+Props are object arguments of the componets and are passed down to children from their parent.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are observable.
+Something that "changes the world" and not just changing a value intrernally.

 ## Project Set Up